-Erythema nodosum is most common on the shins.
+Erythema nodosum is most common on the front of the shins.
 It may also occur on other areas of the body such as buttocks, calves, ankles, thighs, and arms.

-The lesions begin as flat, firm, hot, red, painful lumps that are about an inch across.
+The lesions begin as flat, firm, hot, red, painful lumps that are about 1 inch (2.5 centimeters) across.
 Within a few days, they may become purplish in color.
 Over several weeks, the lumps fade to a brownish, flat patch.

 Other symptoms may include:

-Your doctor can diagnose this condition by looking at your skin.
+Your health care provider can diagnose this condition by looking at your skin.
 Tests that may be done include: